Lovers and Mistresses

 Love letters.
 Old-fashioned love letters.
 Long, yearning formulations and trembling descriptions of closeness and touch that is impossible to fit in 140 letters.
 Who falls for “omg I miss u”?
 Have we forgotten how to write love letters?
 Young people of today testify to never having received nor written love letters in their entire life.
 This year’s exhibition will have a whole hall dedicated to love letters and the visitors will be encouraged to practice on the spot.

-Three new, private halls are opened for the exhibition "The Lovers".
+Three new, private halls are opened for the exhibition “The Lovers”.
 The visitors are welcomed in to the castles guest room section where amorous meetings surely have taken place throughout the centuries.
-Book your guided tour.